Connmann/CSCI3002_Grade-Trak/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Grade-Trak
+# A CSCI 3002 Project by Connor Guerin and Sang-Joon Song

+## Project Overview

+Grade-Trak is an application that allows students to monitor their grades and set goals and deadlines for themselves.
+This app is intended to have a greater focus on grade management then current solutions, and would give students more tools to manage their academic performance.

+## Group Members
+Connor Guerin
+cogu4579@colorado.edu

+Sang-Joon Song
+saso7680@colorado.edu

+## Project Milestones

+## Figma Prototype

+## Project Video